Bears in antiquity: Myth

 The myth of Kallisto was famous throughout antiquity and retold by many ancient writers.
 The oldest of these comes from Hesiod.
 Hesiod wrote that Kallisto was a princess, daughter of the King Lykaon.
 She roamed the forests with Artemis and swore that she would remain a virgin to the goddess.
-However, which Artemis discovered that Zeus had indeed seduced Kallisto, she turned her into a bear.
+However, when Artemis discovered that Zeus had indeed seduced Kallisto, she turned her into a bear.
 Kallisto gave birth to a boy named Arkas who was taken by goat-herds.
 One day, Kallisto was hunted by her son, who didn't recognise her, when Zeus intervened and placed Kallisto among the stars, and named her Arktos (meaning bear) [Hesiod The Astronomy Fragment 3].
 There are various alternate versions.
 Pausanias states that Hera turned Kallisto into a bear and Artemis shot her, before Hermes rescued Arkas and Zeus placed Kallisto among the stars [Description of Greece 8.
 3. 6].
 Yet another version is preserved by Pseudo-Apollodorus who wrote that it was Zeus who turned Kallisto into the bear, in order to hide her from Hera [Bibliotheca 3.
 100].